DIDSR/sfrc/README.rst

    .. code-block:: bash

-      bash +x demo_srgan_test.sh 'CT' 'sh' 'sel' 1
+      bash +x demo_srgan_test.sh 'CT' 'sel' 'sh' 1

-   'CT' indicates sfrc on CT-based data. 'sh' indicates sharp kernel-based data and 'sel' indicates CT images used as tuning set for sFRC parameters in our paper.
+   'CT' indicates sfrc on CT-based data. 'sh' and 'sel' are options to indicate paths for sharp kernel-based data and tuning set for sFRC parameters used in our paper.
+Likewise 'sm' indicates smooth kernel-based test set.
-   Likewise 'sm' indicates smooth kernel-based test set. '' indicates CT images used as test set for sFRC analysis in our paper.
+   '' is the option to indicate paths of CT images used as test set for the sFRC analysis in our paper.
    1 indicates 1 processing unit (-np) to be used in our mpi-based sFRC implementation.
    To apply the trained SRGAN model on all CT images from patient L067 look inside the file ctsr/create_sr_dataset/readme.txt to get the required LDGC box path and on how to get the downsampled input.

-2. sFRC on UNet- and PLSTV-based MRI outputs from subsampled acquisition (x3)
+2. sFRC on UNet- and PLSTV-based MRI outputs from a subsampled acquisition (x3)

    .. code-block:: bash